UB-Mannheim/reichsanzeiger-nlp/docs/index.md

   * a function always includes the organization, place or specialization attached to it [1]
 * COMP.title (title or designator of a person):
   *  a civil or honorific prefix (e.g., Frau, Herr, Dr., Majestät, königliche Hoheit), military titles (e.g., General, Leutnant), nobility titles and royal titles (Fürstin, Gräfin, Herzog, Ritter, Junker)
+  *  specifications of doctorates (e.g., Dr. jur., Dr. rer. nat.)
 * COMP.qualifier (specifies a person in the form of a qualifying adjective):
-  * any adjective qualifying the entity (e.g., sozialistische)
+  * any adjective qualifying the entity (e.g., sozialistische, senior, III.)
 * COMP.name (first, middle and last names as well as nickname and initials of a person):
   * covers first-, middle-, last- and nickname (e.g., Karl)
+  * names of noble families if the name is not related to a location (e.g., von Humboldt)
 * COMP.demonym (the geographical origin of a person):
   * a noun or adjective that identifies residents of a particular place (e.g., Bayerische)
+  * names of noble families if the name is related to a location (e.g., von Solms-Lych)

 #### Tricky cases for Person